juandpinto/thesis-manuscript/source/13_results.md

 Table: Breakdown of coverage percentages.\label{coverages}

-The entire CHVL consists of 5,000 lemmas.
+The entire FDOSH consists of 5,000 lemmas.
 This number was chosen in order for it to include the required items for 90% coverage, while also making it an even factor of 1,000.
-In its entirety, the CHVL covers 90.8% of the corpus from which it is created.
+In its entirety, the FDOSH covers 90.8% of the corpus from which it is created.

 <!-- Other observations:
 - Count words with changed rank due to dispersion (as opposed to freq alone).
 Use table?